Raul-Castro/frontend-mentor-challenges/qr-code-component/README.md

 ### Useful resources

-- [BEM101](https://css-tricks.com/bem-101/) - This helped me to have a 'pattern' to follow when I name the classes in html and to give more sense to my css
+- [BEM101](https://css-tricks.com/bem-101/) : This helped me to have a 'pattern' to follow when I name the classes in html and to give more sense to my css
+- [GithubDocs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site): This is about deploying on github pages

 ## Author